JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-1. At the beginning the `TypeElement element` is checked for being non abstract class nor interface.
+1. At the beginning the `TypeElement element` is checked for being a non-abstract class or interface.
    As the *TypeElement* can represent them too.
-2. In case the `element` is concrete class we follow resolving process.
+2. In case the `element` is a concrete class we follow the resolving process.
-3. In case the `element` is not concrete class, we short circuit the process and fail.
+3. In case the `element` is not a concrete class, we short circuit the process and fail.
    The method implementation can be seen [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
 4. The already known to us *ElementFilter* gets the constructors of the `element`.
 5. There is a check for our `element` having just one constructor.
 6. In case there is just one constructor, we follow the process.
 7. In case there is more than one, the compilation fails.
    The method implementation can be seen [here](framework/src/main/java/io/jd/framework/processor/TypeDependencyResolver.java).
-8. The only constructor is used to create *Dependency* object with element and its dependencies.
+8. The only constructor is used to create *Dependency* object with the element and its dependencies.
    It will be used for writing the actual Java code.
-   I would be beneficial to see the *Dependency* implementation:
+   Seeing the *Dependency* implementation would be beneficial, so please take a look:
    ```java
    public record Dependency(TypeElement type, List<TypeMirror> dependencies) {
    }